Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 Core strength is essential to your ability to perform any strengthening exercise.

-As mentioned earlier, you should be using the foundation lifts on a regular basis.
+As mentioned earlier, you should be using the foundation lifts regularly.

 - Squats